 - The provisions of this section shall not apply to-

-c. a person carrying on any agency business.c. a person carrying profession referred under section 44AA
+b. a person carrying on any agency business.c. a person carrying profession referred under section 44AA

 - As per this section, a taxpayer is required to disclose at least 8% (6% of turnover in case of of total turnover / gross receipts received by an account payee cheque, bank draft, ECS during the year or before the due date of Income-tax return) the total sales/turnover as net profit for the financial year.
-In other words, taxpayer may show any amount of net profit which is more than 8% of the total sales/turnover.
+In other words, taxpayer may show any amount of net profit which is more than 8%/6% of the total sales/turnover.

-- However, if a partnership firm is paying any salary or interest paid to the partner then a deduction for these expenses can be claimed from 8%/6% deemed net profit.
+- Earlier, if a partnership firm is paying any salary or interest paid to the partner then a deduction for these expenses can be claimed from 8%/6% deemed net profit.
 But now, the salary and interest paid to partners cannot be claimed as deduction from such deemed profit.